-A strong connection is established between marketing activities, investments in campaigns, and sales results.
-It gives a close to actual figure of leads and customers generated through marketing if not completely accurate.
+A strong connection is established between marketing activities, campaign investments, and sales results.
+It gives a close to the actual figure of leads and customers generated through marketing, if not completely accurate.

-Nowadays, the customers no longer want to remain on a buyer-seller basis.
-They wish to build relationships with brands by establishing trust and belief in the company values.
+Nowadays, customers no longer want to remain on a buyer-seller basis.
+They wish to build brand relationships by establishing trust and belief in the company values.
 This constitutes purpose-driven marketing.

 Now, technology allows the marketer to analyse elements that matter to the customers and make sure they align with the brand offerings, which further acts a catalyst to build trust.